avtools-io/amazing-digital-cinema/README.md

 # Amazing Digital Cinema

-A curated list of resources for film technications in the fields of digital cinema content mastering, delivery, archiving and exhibition.
+A curated list of resources for film technicians in the fields of digital cinema content mastering, delivery, archiving and exhibition.

 Please contribute to this list!